BIOGRAPHY:

 Lead a workshop for Test{ing} Club- a group for artistic practice exchange and collaboration, Melbourne, 2017

-This year, Caitlin initiated a new program at Dancehouse called On The Table, a weekly event for artistic exchange and collaborative working which she co-runs with Ebony Muller.
-Expanding beyond traditional in-process showing formats, artists are asked to share their work, inviting others to partake in their explorations; putting something ‘on the table’ for everyone attending to examine together.
+On The Table: a weekly community event for artistic exchange and collaborative working, co-run with Rebecca Jensen (formerly with Ebony Muller).
+Expanding beyond traditional in-process showing formats, artists are asked to share their work in ways that invite others to partake in their explorations; putting something ‘on the table’ for everyone attending to examine together.
+On The Table is now in it's fourth year of programming.

-Since 2017, Caitlin has been a member of Insister Space, Stockholm-based organisation and network who "work with artistic practices as a base for organization and mobilizes itself towards a dancefield made of support and common engagement in art instead of an increasingly individualized workforce".
+Being an active member of Insister Space (when living in Sweden), a Stockholm-based organisation and network who "work with artistic practices as a base for organization and mobilizes itself towards a dancefield made of support and common engagement in art instead of an increasingly individualized workforce".

 Interested in platforms for artistic exchanges, with Jessica Matheson, Caitlin initiated Test{ing} club - regular 'malleable meetings' that ran during 2017, providing an informal space for people of all (un)artistic backgrounds to exchange, collaborate, challenge, propose, critique, test, expand discourse, support each other, practice together- do together.

-Whilst studying at Deakin University, she initiated and directed a co-curricular education program, inviting guest artists from varying disciplines to teach workshops focusing on research, performance making or socially engaged practices.
+Whilst studying at Deakin University across 2016-2017, Caitlin initiated and directed a co-curricular education program, inviting guest artists from varying disciplines to teach workshops focusing on research, performance making or socially engaged practices.
 Participants were aided in relating information to their own work and in forming interdisciplinary and collaborative relationships with peers.

-Lucy Guerin Inc (Melbourne) through their programs Out of Bounds and First Run
+Lucy Guerin Inc (Melbourne) through Frame, Out of Bounds and First Run

 Temperance Hall/Philip Adams Ballet Lab (Melbourne) through the Out of Bounds program

-City of Yarra (Melbourne) through their Annual Arts Grants program
+City of Melbourne (Melbourne) through their Arts Grants program

 Testing Grounds (Melbourne) through support in developing and presenting performances